thunder-engine/thunder-doc/reference/object.rst

 **Note:** Mehod *signal* in MyObject class may not have the implementation.
 It used only in description purposes in A_SIGNAL(signal) macros.

-Signal can also be conected to another *signal*.
+Signal can also be conected to another signal.

 ::